 The only way to make a smoke shop successful is to put in a lot of effort every day.
-However, you can avoid wasted work and make sure that you’re only focusing on the right endeavors if you follow a few simple tips for running a world-class smoke shop.
+However, you can avoid wasted work and ensure that you're only focusing on the right endeavors if you follow a few simple tips for running a world-class smoke shop.

 Basics of Running a Successful Business

-Before we touch on tips that are only applicable to smoke shops, it’s important to cover some of the basics of making any business successful.
-First, you’ll need to make sure that you have a solid plan.
-There’s no such thing as winging it in the world of retail, and if you try to start your business without adequate planning, you’ll meet a lot of setbacks along the road even if you’re successful in the end.
+Before we touch on tips applicable to smoke shops, it's essential to cover some of the basics of making any business successful.
+First, you'll need to make sure that you have a solid plan.
+There's no such thing as winging it in the world of retail, and if you try to start your business without adequate planning, you'll meet a lot of setbacks along the road, even if you're successful in the end.

-You’ll also need to make sure that you have enough money to get your dream off the ground.
-If you’re already scraping the bottom of the barrel for funds before you’ve even opened your shop, you should seek financing right away.
+You'll also need to make sure you have enough money to achieve your dream.
+If you're already scraping the bottom of the barrel for funds before opening your shop, you should seek financing.
 Even if your shop has been open for a while, financing sometimes makes sense if you want to have extra money for expanding or restructuring your business.

 After you've made sure that your retail space is adequate for your needs, you'll need to get all the shelves, displays, and glass cases that will help you showcase your products.
 There are plenty of other steps you should take to set up a successful business, and some of these steps include: